rescience-c/articles/README.md

 ### ReScience C published articles

-In order to publish a new article (after acceptance), you'll need to have the article metadata file (YAML format) and the corresponding article PDF.
+In order to publish a new article (after acceptance), you'll need to have the article metadata file (YAML format) and the corresponding article (PDF format).
 The metadata file should be missing the article DOI, number and URL.
 The first step is to request this information from Zenodo.
 Before proceeding further, you'll need a Zenodo token that can be requested from the [sandbox server](https://sandbox.zenodo.org/account/settings/applications/tokens/new/) and from the [actual server](https://zenodo.org/account/settings/applications/tokens/new/).
 The